matteobaccan/owner/README.md

 OWNER
 =====

-OWNER, a simple API to ease Java™ property files usage.
+OWNER, a simple API to ease Java property files usage.

 INTRODUCTION
 ------------

-The goal of OWNER API is to minimize the code required to handle application configuration through Java™ properties files.
+The goal of OWNER API is to minimize the code required to handle application configuration through Java properties files.

 The inspiring idea for this API comes from GWT i18n (see [here][gwt-i18n]).
-The problem in using GWT i18n for loading property files is that it only works in client code (JavaScript), not standard Java™ classes.
+The problem in using GWT i18n for loading property files is that it only works in client code (JavaScript), not standard Java classes.
 Also, GWT is a big library and it is designed for different purposes, than configuration.
 Since I liked the approach I decided to implement something similar, and here we are.